2giosangmitom/2giosangmitom.github.io/content/posts/database-systems/index.md

   - Student_Name only depend on Student_ID, Course_ID is not necessary.
 Thus, we can remove Course_ID.

+A full functional dependency occurs when an attribute depends on a complete set of attributes in a composite key, rather than just a part of it.
 This is absolutely important concept you need to understand.
 You will understand this to dive deeper into database normalization.

 **Entity integrity** is the condition in which each row (entity instance) has its own known, unique identity.
 To ensure entity integrity, the primary key has two requirements: